UHacker2007/hack.py-by-Hacker2007/README.md

 # About
 A simple python3 script
+# Instruction
+The zip file  is for computer only and hack.py is for computer and phone.
 # How to use
 You can use *hack.py* on any device it has a simple installation you can install it by entering this commands